-In addition to the AP courses offered locally, the Lynchburg City Schools' high schools recognize and participate in Virginia's VIRTUAL AP SCHOOL.
-Students may participate in these distance learning courses if students meet all prerequisite and eligibility criteria, including prior approval by the high school principal.
-If students are enrolled in AP virtual courses, then students must take the associated exams in May.
-These virtual AP courses are graded and weighted at a 5.0 for an A (just as other AP courses are), and they are equivalent in rigor and work load to on-site AP courses, however, not all virtual courses are at the advanced placement level.
-Students who are most successful in online or televised courses are those who can work independently with minimum supervision, have good time management skills, and a strong desire to learn.
+Lynchburg City Schools students have the opportunity to take courses through Virtual Virginia, a program of the Virginia Department of Education.
+The Virtual Virginia program offers online Advanced Placement (AP®), world language, core academic, and elective courses to students.
+Students may participate in these online learning courses if they meet all prerequisite and eligibility criteria, including prior approval by the high school counselor and principal.

+Students who are most successful in online courses are those who can work independently with minimal supervision, have good time management skills, and possess a strong desire to learn.
 A successful online student can stay on task and maintain a regular schedule of logging on and keeping up with the readings, course assignments, homework, and other expectations.
 Interested students should contact their counselor for more information.